serengil/tensorflow-101/README.md

 1- [Unsupervised learning and k-means clustering with TensorFlow](python/KMeansClustering.py)

+We feel strong at supervised learning but today the more data we have is unlabeled.
+Unsupervised learning is mandatory field in machine learning.

 2- [Applying k-means clustering to n-dimensional datasets in TensorFlow](python/KMeansClustering.py)

+We can visualize clustering result on 2 and 3 dimensional space but the algorithm still works for higher dimensions even though we cannot visualize.
+Here, we apply k-means for n-dimensional data set but visualize for 3 dimensions.

 # Section 6 - Tuning Deep Neural Networks Models